Bulusan High School: Publication

 The school paper at the start was named The Dawn by advisers, Sheila Marie Dino and Anita Fulo.

 In 2006 when Joel France and Circe Gegajo managed the school publication and news conferences the name was changed to Bulos Aguingay due to the similarity of The Dawn from other school paper in Region V. Aguingay was a very popular name in Bulusan, a legendary mistress of a hero named Bulusan himself.
 A vast rainy day lake in the middle of Bulusan Volcano National Park is called Lake Aguingay.
 Bulos is taken from the name of the town Bulusan which means "to pour water."
 Bulos means "water surge."
 From these names the school approved Bulos Aguingay as its official publication in English and in Filipino.
 Student-staff of the publication have garnered awards from local, division, and regional press competitions and conferences.

 Curriculum

 Pursuant to its recognition, Bulusan High School offers general secondary education of Basic Education Curriculum as mandated by the Department of Education of the Philippines.

+Senior High School

+As mandated by law, Bulusan High School is now offering various strands for Senior High School.